hack3rs.ca network-security

 HTTP 405 Method Not Allowed

-The server recognized the route but rejected the request method (for example, POST sent to a GET-only endpoint).
+The route is valid but the server rejected the HTTP method — for example, a POST sent to a GET-only endpoint.

 likely-causes.lst

-- $Proxy or middleware strips method override headers.
+• $A proxy or middleware strips method-override headers.

 recovery-steps.md

-- Check allowed methods in the endpoint documentation or route implementation.
+1. Check the allowed methods in the API documentation or route definition.

-- Retry with the expected method and payload format.
+2. Retry with the correct HTTP method and matching payload format.

-- Validate OPTIONS and CORS handling for browser-based requests.
+4. Validate OPTIONS handling and CORS headers for browser-originated requests.

 ops-note.txt